CMSgov/beneficiary-fhir-data/runbooks/how-to-add-or-remove-user-SSH-access.md

     terraform plan
     ```

-13. Assuming that there are no anomalous changes and that the plan matches expectations, apply the
-    plan:

-    ```bash
-    terraform apply
-    ```

-14. Now that the user's username and SSH public key are available in the `mgmt` environment, the
+13. Now that the user's username and SSH public key are set in the `mgmt` environment, the user's
-    user's SSH access and `sudoer` access can be defined per-environment.
+    SSH access and `sudoer` access can be defined per-environment.
 If the user has been given
-    default access to SSH _and_ to use `sudo` then steps #15 through #24 can be skipped as the user
+    default access to SSH _and_ to use `sudo` then steps #14 through #22 can be skipped as the user
     does not need to be configured in our established environments
-15. **From the root of the repository**, navigate to the `base` Terraform service module:
+14. **From the root of the repository**, navigate to the `base` Terraform service module:

     ```bash
     cd ops/terraform/services/base
     ```

-16. Once again, initialize the module:
+15. Once again, initialize the module:

     ```bash
     terraform init
     ```

-17. Then, select the workspace corresponding to the environment you are provisioning the user's
+16. Then, select the workspace corresponding to the environment you are provisioning the user's
     access for:

     ```bash
     terraform workspace select <prod|prod-sbx|test>
     ```

-18. Then, run the plan and verify that all of `base`'s resources are found and that there are no
+17. Then, run the plan and verify that all of `base`'s resources are found and that there are no
     changes:

     ```bash
     terraform plan
     ```

-19. Similarly to step #7, use the `edit-eyaml.sh` to open the corresponding environment's `.eyaml`
+18. Similarly to step #7, use the `edit-eyaml.sh` to open the corresponding environment's `.eyaml`
     in your defined `EDITOR`:

     ```bash